flylb1/TSParser/README.md

 #### Dynamic load Section/Descriptor
+We have Lexer and Parser, which can help us to recognize the Section/Descriptor scripts.(Thanks [Antlr](http://www.antlr.org/))

+We translate the script into java source code , compile java code to byte code, dynamic load byte code into JVM at runtime.
+(Thanks [Janino](http://docs.codehaus.org/display/JANINO/Home))

 #### Friendly presentation of Section/Descriptor
 #### Export SI/SPI data to file
 #### Support 3rd add new application in java